Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 (with Zhang Xu and Wei Zhao, previously circulated as "Algorithmic Collusion and Price Discrimination: The Over-Usage of Data")

-- [Product Returns and the Value of Search Prominence](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4980259), (with Sanxi Li and Jun Yu, Revise and Resubmit at the *International Journal of Industrial Organization*, previously circulated as "Search Prominence with Costly Product Returns")
+- [Product Returns and the Value of Search Prominence](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4980259), (with Sanxi Li and Jun Yu, Revised and Resubmitted at the *International Journal of Industrial Organization*, previously circulated as "Search Prominence with Costly Product Returns")

 - Platform Recommendation and Consumer Search in Large-Assortment Markets, work in progress (with Sanxi Li and Jun Yu)